-I’m the Principal Product Designer at ShipStation in beautiful Austin, Texas.
+I’m a Senior UX Designer at Indeed in beautiful Austin, Texas.

 I’m always learning new skills and technologies and I love experimenting with them.
 I love collaboration and finding good solutions to problems.
 I read a lot of science-fiction and I love a bowl of queso and a margarita after a long work week.
 My wonderful wife and daughters keep me sane.